dlydellf/React_Projects/README.md

 # React_Projects

-This repo stores The Tech Academy's React projects.
+This repo stores The Tech Academy's "Intro to React" project.